 Are you familiar with the most iconic French Riviera towns but unsure where to find them on the map?
 The French Riviera map in this article is what you need to visualize this stunning Southern French region!

 Does it entail the entire French Mediterranean coast?
-And is it part of the Provence or a separate region?
+Is it part of the Provence or a separate region?

 Discover where to find the French Riviera, its famous cities such as Nice, Cannes, Saint-Tropez, and Monaco, and its smaller towns such as Saint-Paul-de-Vence and Èze.